feth/nouvelordre/README.rst

 * This script will only handle first level statements.
 * This script will not handle several "import module" for the same module in the same block.
+* Some files are not compilables by ast.parse (help appreciated).

 Dependances
 -----------